vsrinivas/fuchsia/docs/ledger/user_guide.md

 ```
 ledger_tool clean
 ```

+*** aside
-`ledger_tool clean` only clears Firebase for now, but not the associated Google Cloud Storage.
-This should not impact Ledger use; however, if you want to reclaim the space, use the visit `Storage / Files` in the [Firebase Console](https://console.firebase.google.com/) and delete all objects.
+**cloud storage**: `ledger_tool clean` only clears Firebase for now, but not the associated Google Cloud Storage blobs.
+This should not impact Ledger use and it's safe to leave them around.
+If you want to reclaim the space, the administrator of the Firebase instance can visit `Storage / Files` in the [Firebase Console](https://console.firebase.google.com/) and delete all objects.
+***

 ### Wipe all local state